Aloysius Bugingo: Pastoral career

 Bugingo has been involved in public feuds with many other pastors in Kampala.
 He sometimes uses his preaching to accuse fellow pastors of robbing their church members, which has led to feuds between Bugingo and other pastors in the city that are still ongoing.
 He has been accused of trying to tarnish the other pastors' character to attract their followers to his church.

 Bugingo began teaching about missing Bible verses in the Good News and King James Bibles that refer to the Holy Spirit as 'Holy Ghost'.
 He asked Christians to stop reading the Bible because it was misleading them.
 He instead encouraged Christians to read the King James Version, but only after ensuring that every verse is present and the 'Holy Spirit' is not 'Holy Ghost'.
 In Bugingo's view, a ghost cannot be holy, meaning any Bible referring to the Holy Spirit as Holy Ghost is satanic.
 In 2017 Bugingo declared a burning of the 'satanic' Bibles.
 He was later sued in court, but denied the accusation, saying he was not referring to physical fire, but 'spiritual' fire.
 Bugingo was sued at Nabweru Magistrates Court in 2017 by two Christians, Aloysius Kizza Matovu and Evangelist Francisco Semugooma for burning Bibles.
 Bugingo won, as the presiding Judge said the accusers failed to produce solid evidence that Bugingo had burnt the Bibles, and the fire they showed of Bibles did not indicate him anywhere.

 In February 2019, Bugingo's church was sued in the High Court for noise pollution.

 Bugingo donated Ushs100 million to the Ugandan government to fight against COVID-19.

+In January 2024, Aloysius Bugingo was injured in an attack which killed his bodyguard.
+Ugandan police said they were investigating the attack as an "attempted murder".